History

 In 2003, the HMNFL disbanded and we returned to play in the CDFNL, where our senior footballers initially performed quite creditably before low ladder finishes in latter recent seasons.

-Throughout the Covid affected period of 2020 & 2021, we focused on sustainability, doubling down on our commitment to being a community & family-oriented club.
+Throughout the COVID affected period of 2020 & 2021, we focused on sustainability, doubling down on our commitment to being a community & family-oriented club.

 We recently completed a major upgrade of the football ground lights and the clubrooms.
-These upgrades will help ensure Otway Districts FNC continues to be a safe and enjoyable place to play sport and gather as a community.
-We have now turned our attention to the netball court lights, which once upgraded will allow us to play night games at our home ground.
+These upgrades will help ensure that Otway Districts FNC continues to be a safe and enjoyable place to play sport and gather as a community.

 OTWAY DISTRICTS FOOTBALL CLUB